Frequently Asked Questions

 I’ve always gravitated towards the arts, so I began pursuing a BFA in illustration at The University of Kansas.
 I packed my electives with graphic design courses, and after a few classes, I was smitten.
 I couldn’t choose between the two, so I decided to double-major.
 That was the best decision I could have made.
 I knew I wanted to start my own firm at some point, so I also enrolled in business minor courses.

 Our professors expected a LOT from us, so my courses were very demanding.
 I pretty much lived in the Art & Design building on campus during my junior and senior years.
-Our assignments gave us a well-rounded foundation in design; we learned web, interactive, motion graphics, animation, branding, illustration, typography, campaigns, publication design, etc. The essence of design is problem solving, so every project ensured that we were focused on custom design solutions.
+Our assignments gave us a well-rounded foundation in design; we learned web, interactive, motion graphics, packaging, animation, branding, illustration, typography, campaigns, publication design, etc. The essence of design is problem solving, so every project ensured that we were focused on custom design solutions.

 I studied in Germany for a semester during my junior year as well.
 It was there that I got hooked with infographics.
 I wound up designing a booklet comparing renewable energy practices between Germany and the US, which was one of my best pieces in my senior portfolio.
+In addition to discovering my love for infographics, I also realized how creatively charged I became through travel; exploring new and novel places around the world made my mind spark with ideas for new projects.

-My professors had great industry connections in KC.
-I hounded one of my professors to help me get connected with Willoughby, an award-winning branding firm in KC.
+My professors had great industry connections in Kansas City.
+I hounded one of them to help me get connected with Willoughby, an award-winning branding firm in KC.
 I snagged an internship during my senior year, followed by a job offer.
 I was ecstatic.
 I worked as a designer at Willoughby for four years and loved every minute of it.
 The founder, Ann Willoughby, is an incredible mentor to me.
 She started the business from the ground up back in the 70s, when women in design were few and far between.
 She continued to grow and cultivate the firm into the success it is today.
 I had so many opportunities while working there and learned from the best of the best.

 Eventually, it was time for me to take the leap to entrepreneurship.
 I’ve been building the CatCoq brand ever since.